-The Beauchamp Community buildings and the church of St Leonard were completed in 1864 for the benefit of retired workers from the Madresfield Estate and for the poor of the parish.
+The Beauchamp Almshouses and the church of St Leonard were completed in 1864 for the benefit of retired workers from the Madresfield Estate and for the poor of the parish.

 The then Earl Beauchamp was heavily influenced by the Oxford Movement.
 From the outset the community enjoyed daily Anglo-Catholic worship of the very highest standard, which continues to the present day.
 Our benefactors encouraged an atmosphere of prayer, hospitality, friendship and care.